spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

 mentioning.
 In the
 [EasyBuild survey](https://www.youtube.com/watch?v=ppKVsnwba7g#t=30m06s),
 the vast majority of users were similarly running on Intel machines.
-But, less than 20% of were using AMD chips, less than 5% were using Power, and only one user reported using ARM.
+But, less than 20% were using AMD chips, less than 5% were using Power, and only one user reported using ARM.

 ## Which GPUs do you expect to use with Spack in the next year?